marckonick/Synthetic-Vibrations-for-CM-of-CNC-machines-/README.md

 ## Files Description

+Codes for Condition Monitoring

 - Functions_FeatureExtraction.py            - Functions for performing feature extraction spectrograms.
 Check the path to the data folder -  CNC_Machining-main which should be dowloaded first (see the previous section).
 - Main_FeatureExtraction_CNC.py             - Can be configured to perform various extraction of various features (FFT, Mel Spectrograms, Mel Energy, STFT).
 Paper uses only Mel Spectrogram.
 - TorchClassificationModels.py              - Torch implementaion of NNs for state classification.
 - Main_Classification_Model.py              - Script for training the condiiton monitoring model.
 For the paper the script used the following arguments --focal_loss --one_axis

--
+Codes for Vibration Generation
+- Main_Segmentation.py                      - Prepare data for difussion model training.
+Load -> normalize -> denoise.
+Also saves per operation statistics for normalization